slateci/slate-catalog/README.md

+> **_IMPORTANT:_** This repository has been deprecated in favor of the new [incubator](https://github.com/slateci/slate-catalog-incubator) and [stable](https://github.com/slateci/slate-catalog-stable) application catalog repositories.
+See [Adding the application to the catalog](https://slateci.io/docs/apps/catalog.html) for more details.

 # SLATE Application Catalog

 The SLATE Application Catalog is a [Helm](https://github.com/helm/helm) catalog focused on providing high-quality, secure packages for Scientific Computing applications.